codewise-nicolas/is27-gov-submission/_INSTRUCTIONS.md

 ### Steps
 >First Clone/Fork this repository and then follow the instructions in the ORIGINAL_README.md to setup the local development environment.
 >
->
 >iOS
 >- Depending on your setup you may need to run cocoapods install scripts to finish setting up the /ios project. `npx pod-install`
->- The first time you will need to build and deploy the app to the simulator of choice, for example
+>- The first time as part of the initial setup you will need to build and deploy the app to the simulator of choice with a command for example
->`yarn react-native run-ios --simulator "iPhone 8"`
+>> `yarn react-native run-ios --simulator "iPhone 8"`
 >
 >Android
->- Android is simpler in that you only need to run to get the app built and deployed to the sim
+>- Android is simpler in that you only need to run the following command once to get the app built and deployed to the sim
+>
->`yarn react-native run-android`
+>> `yarn react-native run-android`

-After this initial build and deploy, you can go back to using `yarn expo run:ios` or `yarn expo run:android` for development.
+After this initial build and deploy, you can start using `yarn expo run:ios` or `yarn expo run:android` for regular development.

-*Note:* Whenever you add/change any native components you will need to re-build and deploy the native app using the react-native command.
+*Note:* Whenever you add/change any native components you will need to re-build and deploy the native app using the `react-native...` command.

 ---